-- Creating Remote PC Access catalogs for existing machines.
+- Create Remote PC Access catalogs for existing machines.

 |Deploy using other cloud services||No||Yes|